What Makes Up An Industrial Safety Gate?

 Clamp On Design

 Each self-closing safety gate comes with a bracket and u-bolt hardware kit.
 This allows the gate to attach to existing railings and ladders with basic tools.
-No drilling required.
+No drilling is required.

 With its unique design, the bracket will fit over any round or square tube up to 2" in diameter.
 Meaning it can easily attach to most railings and ladders.